-In addition to working privately, I volunteer as a counsellor in Reading College supporting young people and adults.
-I have supported many young adults from the Autistic Spectrum Centre within Reading College and have attended a Continual Professional Development (CPD) training course to support me work specifically with clients who live with Autism.
+I have supported many young adults from the Autistic Spectrum Centre within Reading College where I worked as a volunteer counsellor and have attended a Continual Professional Development (CPD) training course to support me work specifically with clients who live with Autism.

 I have worked with clients facing lots of challenges, including the following:

 Anxiety, depression, stress, trauma (childhood and adult), family issues, abuse, anger management, relationship issues, moving from teenager to adulthood, grief, living with Autism, Obsessive Compulsive Disorder (OCD), self-harm, living with a disability, eating disorders, exploring gender identity and gender transitioning.

 In addition to counselling I am a qualified lecturer delivering the CPCAB Level 2, 3 and 4 qualifications I also design and deliver courses to support people with anxiety, depression and stress.

 I am currently undertaking a Masters in Counselling and Psychotherapy degree.